 Quality and Characteristics

-Many people think (as we do) that full-grain leather is the greatest expression of leather since only the highest quality skins are used to make it.
-Because of this, approximately 10-15% of all leather has full grain.
-There's a nice, tight finish.
-Occasionally there may be stretch marks, creases, lines, bites, tags, or scars to give it character.
-When it comes to full-grain leather, there are three main reasons to preserve the distinctive grain layer with its scars and vintage appearance:
+Many industry professionals consider full-grain leather the greatest expression of the leather process, as only the highest quality skins are used to produce it.
+Approximately 10 to 15% of all leather qualifies as full grain.
+Occasional stretch marks, creases, lines, bites, or scars are part of what gives full-grain leather its character.
+There are three primary reasons to preserve the distinctive grain layer:

-1. The collagen bundles in the grain layer make it the hardest and most durable layer.
-It won't tear or rip.
+The collagen bundles in the grain layer make it the hardest and most durable layer, resistant to tearing or ripping.

 Understanding Split Leather: Quality, Durability, and Use in Products

-In our experience developing premium leather goods, such as The Dagny Weekender, we've learned that the choice of leather quality significantly impacts the final product's durability and aesthetic appeal.
-By exclusively using full-grain leather for this weekender bag, we ensure superior durability and a natural patina development that enhances its character over time.
-The bag's construction demonstrates why full-grain leather is the preferred choice for high-end travel accessories, featuring both a comfortable leather handle and a removable shoulder strap that showcase the material's versatility.
+In our experience developing premium leather goods, such as The Dagny Weekender, we have learned that the choice of leather quality significantly impacts the final product's durability and aesthetic appeal.
+By exclusively using full-grain leather, we ensure superior durability and natural patina development that enhances the bag's character over time.

 Advanced Leather Types and Processing